-The evaluation of the Draft Plan included five criteria (Criteria 2.1.1 through 2.1.5) related to the benefits and impacts the highway and transit elements of the plan had on minority and low-income populations, as provided in Appendix H of the draft VISION 2050 report.
-As the automobile is the dominant mode of travel for all population groups in the Region, the maintaining or slightly improving of accessibility to jobs and other activity areas under the Draft Plan-even with an increase of VMT of 23 percent by the year 2050-would likely benefit significant portions of the minority and low-income populations of the Region.
-Should these improvements not be implemented, access to jobs and other activities using automobiles would be expected to decline for the residents of the Region, and as well to minority and low-income populations.
-With respect to freeways, the segments of freeway proposed to be widened under the Draft Plan would directly serve areas of minority and low-income population, particularly in Milwaukee County.
-As a result, it is expected that minority and low-income populations, particularly those residing adjacent to the freeway widenings, would be utilizing, and experiencing benefit from, the expected improvement in accessibility associated with the proposed widenings.
+The evaluation of the Draft Plan included five criteria (Criteria 2.1.1 through 2.1.5) related to the benefits and impacts the highway and transit elements of the plan would have on minority populations and low-income populations, as provided in Appendix H. As the automobile is the dominant mode of travel for all population groups in the Region, maintaining or slightly improving accessibility to jobs and other activity areas through automobile travel under the Draft Planeven with a 23 percent increase in VMT by the year 2050-would likely benefit significant portions of the minority populations and lowincome populations of the Region.
+Should these improvements not be implemented, access to jobs and other activities using automobiles would be expected to decline for all residents of the Region, including minority populations and low-income populations.
+With respect to freeways, the segments of freeway proposed to be widened under the Draft Plan would directly serve areas of minority populations and low-income populations, particularly in Milwaukee County.
+As a result, it is expected that minority populations and low-income populations, particularly those residing adjacent to the freeway widenings, would be utilizing, and benefitting from, the expected improvement in accessibility associated with the proposed widenings.
 With respect to safety, rear-end collision rates have historically been 5 to 20 times higher on congested freeways (with the highest rear-end crash rates on the most extremely congested freeways).
-By improving safety through the reduction in congestion along the freeway segments that would be widened, there would also be direct benefits to the existing minority and low-income populations that would use the widened freeway segments under the Draft Plan.
+By improving safety through the reduction in congestion along the freeway segments that would be widened, there would also be direct benefits to the existing minority populations and low-income populations that would use the widened freeway segments under the Draft Plan.

-As proposed surface arterial improvements are largely located outside areas of minority and low-income populations, and therefore their widening, new construction, and subsequent operation would be expected to have minimal negative impacts on minority and low-income populations.
-With respect to proposed freeway widenings and new construction, some segments are located adjacent to existing minority and low-income populations, but most segments are not.
-With respect to the effect of exposure to higher levels of transportation-related air pollutants, the analysis found that within each county the percentage of existing total minority and nonminority, and the percentage of existing families in poverty and families not in poverty, that reside in proximity to a freeway (within one-half mile or one-quarter mile) are generally similar (equal or within a few percent lower or higher).
+Proposed surface arterial improvements are largely located outside areas of minority populations and low-income populations, and therefore their widening, new construction, and subsequent operation would be expected to have minimal negative impacts on minority populations and low-income populations.
+With respect to proposed freeway widenings and new construction, some segments are located adjacent to existing minority populations and low-income populations, but most segments are not.
+With respect to the effect of exposure to higher levels of transportation-related air pollutants, the analysis found that within each county the percentage of existing total minority and non-minority people, and the percentage of existing families in poverty and families not in poverty, that reside in proximity to a freeway (within one-half mile or one-quarter mile) are generally similar (equal or within a few percent lower or higher).
 It should be noted that, due in large part to past, current, and future Federal fuel and vehicle fuel economy standards and improved emissions controls, transportation-related air pollutant emissions in the Region have been declining, and are expected to continue to decline in the future, even with the projected 23 percent increase in VMT under the Draft Plan.
-Thus, it is expected that by the year 2050 there would be a lower amount of exposure of these pollutants to residents of the Region, including minority and low-income populations.
+Thus, it is expected that by the year 2050 there would be a lower amount of exposure of these pollutants to residents of the Region, including minority populations and low-income populations.